wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 On the accessibility side, the followings are potentially at risk:

 * The submit button becomes disabled when the question change;
-* The “more than 5 seconds” animation on the bubble from the page load, and the non-ability to close the welcome message.
 * The wait time between questions, when the bot speaks, etc.

-### Minor issues

-* Three-dot waiting animation reacts weirdly on IE11.

 ### To think about

 * What to do with the print version (if applicable).
 * Change the plugin's name?
+Currently: Chat Wizard
-* Add a "skip to conversion" in the skip navigation links.
+* Add a "skip to chat wizard" in the skip navigation links.
 * FRENCH VERSION

 ### First Release